The Revolver is the grandpappy of the gun world. While in modern form it isn't the oldest design, it's the oldest design that's still relevant.

 This opens 'Pandora's Box'; if we can't rely on these things, we have to focus on elements within our control.
 Since we don't get to pick the quantity and physical constitution of the bad guys, and we can't force our bullets to work exactly how we want them to, we're left with a few things we can control:

 Because of this, it's our view that training, tactics, capacity and recoil management are extremely relevant and important to the civilian.
 The 9mm offers low recoil, effective loads, and high capacity.
-The .357 Magnum offers about 100 joules of energy, science says doesn't really do much.
+The .357 Magnum offers slightly more kinetic energy, but science and tactical reality say that doesn't really change things.
 It also comes at the cost of stout recoil, expensive ammunition, and a punishing shooting experience that diminishes training after a box or so of ammunition.

 As a final thought on this topic: We often say the handgun is the "Lowest Common Denominator".
 Tactically, everything we build at ISG starts there; tactics, disaster management, home and personal defense.
 So, we are more than happy to present best practice for running the revolver: just recognize that on the line, the guy with the revolver is going to be working twice as hard for half as much gain.

-Alright, enough of that - let's talk about how to run the Revo.
+Alright, enough of that - let's talk about how to run the Revo, and why it still most certainly has a place.

 Grip and Recoil